shogunprotocol/shogun-ai-core/README.md

     end
 ```

-For a detailed view of the system architecture, including strategy flows, risk assessment, and monitoring parameters, see our [SPQR Architecture Documentation](docs/SPQR_ARCHITECTURE.md).
+For a detailed view of the system architecture, including strategy flows, risk assessment, and monitoring parameters, see our [shogun core ai Architecture Documentation](docs/SHOGUN_CORE_AI_ARCHITECTURE.md).

 ## Overview

-SPQR is a deterministic AI system that:
+shogun core ai is a deterministic AI system that:
 - Monitors and executes strategies across Rootstock and Flow ecosystems
 - Implements cross-protocol yield optimization
 - Uses LLM-based planning for strategy generation